 - 13.1 In the event of death in an employee's immediate family, he/she shall be granted leave with pay by the employee's Department Head for three working days.
 The employee shall be required to furnish to management such information as may be requested to properly administer this Article.
 Leave granted in the event of death of a relative other than those in the immediate family shall be charged as vacation leave. - 13.2 For the purpose of this Article, the following relationships shall be considered immediate family: father, mother, foster parent, brother, sister, spouse, son, daughter, current father-in-law, current mother-in-law, grandfather and grandmother, current step-mother, current step-father, and step children and foster children of the employee, spouse or certified or registered domestic partner if living in the same domicile.
-In addition, also included are: certified or registered domestic partner, father of certified or registered domestic partner, current certified or registered domestic partner, current certified or registered domestic partner, father of certified or registered domestic partner, current certified or registered domestic partner.

-- 13.3 Employees taking bereavement leave shall be compensated at their regular rate of pay for the time off work. - 13.4 Bereavement leave must be taken within five (5) days of the death or funeral.
+In addition, also included are: certified or registered domestic partner, natural or adopted children of certified or registered domestic partner, father of certified or registered domestic partner, current certified or registered domestic partner, current certified or registered domestic partner, partner of employee's natural mother or father. - 13.3 Employees taking bereavement leave shall be compensated at their regular rate of pay for the time off work. - 13.4 Bereavement leave must be taken within five (5) days of the death or funeral.